obskyr/dazzlie/README.md

 * [@obskyr](https://Twitter.com/obskyr) on Twitter!
 * [E-mail](mailto:powpowd@gmail.com) me!

-If you're using Dazzlie for something, I'd love to hear from you.
+For a fast answer, Twitter is your best bet.
+If you're using Dazzlie for something, I'd love to hear from you!

 Enjoy! 😄✨